ketiVision/2K2K/README.md

   <img src="./2K2K - 1.png"/>
 </p>

-### Now, we can share 1M, 50K (ply), and the data loader.
-The link is available for 7 days to whom have submitted their agreement.
-### We are still working on generating texture maps.
-We will release the test data on 31 July and resend the link to those who have submitted the Agreement.

 ### Agreement
 1. The 2K2K dataset (the "Dataset") is available for **non-commercial** research purposes only.
 Any other use, in particular any use for commercial purposes, is prohibited.
 This includes, without limitation, incorporation in a commercial product, use in a commercial service, as training data for a commercial product, for commercial ergonomic analysis (e.g. product design, architectural design, etc.), or production of other artifacts for commercial purposes including, for example, web services, movies, television programs, mobile applications, or video games.
 The Dataset may not be used for pornographic purposes or to generate pornographic material whether commercial or not.
 The Dataset may not be reproduced, modified and/or made available in any form to any third party without [IOYS](http://ioys.co.kr/)’s prior written permission.